 - a certificate of registration - this certificate is proof of registration and shows the date of the stillbirth and any names given to the child

-- a stillbirth certificate - a certified copy of all the details held in the register can be purchased on the day of registration for a fee of £4.
-Payment can be made by Debit or Credit card, cash or cheques (made payable to 'Croydon Council').
+- a stillbirth certificate - we will issue you a certified copy of all the details held in the register for free and any further copies can be purchased on the day of registration for a fee of £4.
+Payment can be made by Debit or Credit card.

 Croydon Register Office